w3c/webappsec/specs/subresourceintegrity/spec.markdown

 3. Perform the following steps before executing both the "[basic fetch][]" and "[CORS fetch with preflight][]" algorithms:

-    1. If <var>request</var>'s integrity metadata is not the empty string, include a `Cache-Control` header whose value is "no-transform".
+    1. If <var>request</var>'s integrity metadata is a non-empty string, include a `Cache-Control` header whose value is "no-transform".

 [fetch-requests]: http://fetch.spec.whatwg.org/#requests